akballow/swarmkiosk/README.md

 docker run -v /tmp/.X11-unix:/tmp/.X11-unix --memory 512mb \
 -e DISPLAY=unix$DISPLAY kiril.ballow/chrome:lastest https://www.docker.com/
 ```
-If you see chrome load, then everything is set.
-If you get display can not be found, you need to check that you applied 'xhost +local:root' on the Pi.
+If you see chrome load with the website docker.com, then everything is set.
+If you get display :0 can not be found, you need to check that you applied 'xhost +local:root' on the Pi.

-## Create the first container to visualize the containers:
+## Create the first container to visualize the containers
-On the Manager run the following command for the type of hardware
+On the Manager run the following command for the type of hardware.
+Note that container images have to have the same hardware architecure to run.
+For example Pi's use armhf and servers are x86_64.
 Manager that is not a Pi (other then armhf):
 ```
 docker service create --name=viz --publish=8080:8080/tcp --constraint=node.role==manager \